garrandall/popular-music-data/tracks/blue-tint-drake.md

 What a time this is
 To be alive for this shit
 President doin' us in
-My window got blue in the tint, ooh
+My window got blue in the tint, oh
 Did this shit once and I'd do it again

 Look who I'm fucking again